bexgif/snake-game/README.md

-# my-first-game
+# Invisible Snake Game

-This is my first time developing a game using Python and VSCode!
+Made using: Python & VSCode
+Made for: entertainment
+Feature: a different style of the original Snake game